“Psallite Deo nostro Psallite: Psallite Regi nostro psallite. Psallite sapienter!”

 Teaching, Lectures, Seminars, Workshops

-In addition to her artistic activities, Laine Tabora is actively engaged in teaching, leading conferences, courses, and seminars on Gregorian chant as well as contemporary liturgical and sacred music.
+In addition to her artistic activities, Laine is actively engaged in teaching, leading conferences, courses, and seminars on Gregorian chant as well as contemporary liturgical and sacred music.

 She teaches courses in Gregorian chant for conductors at the Royal Conservatoire of The Hague and the Jāzeps Vītols Latvian Academy of Music.